 - Friends.
 Building strong relationships with others is important for your emotional well-being.
-Don't be afraid to ask your friends for support.
 Helping is a big part of friendship.
 At times you may be the one who encourages a friend.

 - Counseling.
 Professional counseling can help you cope with situations that interfere with your life and cause stress.
 Counseling can help you understand and deal with your pain.
-You can learn ways to think positively and stop negative thoughts.
-See the topic Positive Thinking With Cognitive-Behavioral Therapy.
+You can learn ways to stop negative thoughts.
+See the topic Stop Negative Thoughts: Choosing a Healthier Way of Thinking.

 - Your doctor.
-Find a doctor you trust and feel comfortable with.
+Find someone you trust and feel comfortable with.
 Be open and honest about your fears and concerns.
 Your doctor can help you get the right treatments, including treatment for depression or other problems.

 - Religious groups.
 Religious or spiritual groups may help you meet people and get involved in the community.
 Some religious organizations can help you get counseling or other social support services.